!An Advertisement for Pure Love!

 I. Prelude to a con

-No longer content to discontentedly fidget within the bounds of all reason and decency, Bartleby Willard and Andy Watson have overflowed those bounds and created this advertisement, this offer, this daydream, this lark, this connivement: An advertisement for Pure Love.
+No longer content to discontentedly fidget within the bounds of all reason and decency, Bartleby Willard and Amble Whistletown have overflowed those bounds and created this advertisement, this offer, this daydream, this lark, this connivement: An advertisement for Pure Love.

 We quote: “Another product for now: Pure Love.
 You heard that right: we don’t want to just think about manufacturing, advertising, and selling Pure Love; we want to manufacture, advertise, and sell Pure Love.”

 What are we about to do?
-We are about to be an advertiser: to paint a wondrous picture and, without quite claiming as much, stir up the daydream that our product will grant you that picture, along with all your daydreams about what such a picture would mean to your life; and then grab for your money and run.
+We are about to advertise: to paint a wondrous picture and, without quite claiming as much, stir up the daydream that our product will grant you that picture, along with all your daydreams about what such a picture would mean to your life; and then grab for your money and run.

-What is the product we’re hawking?
+What is the product we’re proposing?
 Pure Love.
 Unlike other industries, our product actually is the salvation you long for.
-Our trick is that of course we can’t sell Pure Love and so we say that we can’t sell Pure Love–but just by talking about the possibility of selling Pure Love, we open up the old wounds and the old hope-hope motors; and then we gently offer to take your money, allowing the vague confused longings to come to one point and tempt you with the mad idea of a solution, a victory, a salvation that could be knowingly won with one clear and simple action: handing us money.
-That’s how we con you: with the thrill of a fuzzy dream of salvation.
+Our trick is that of course we can’t sell Pure Love and so we say that we can’t sell Pure Love — but just by talking about the possibility of selling Pure Love, we open up the old wounds and rev up the old hope-hope motors; and then we gently offer to take your money, allowing the vague confused longings to come to one point and tempt you with the mad idea of a solution, a victory, a salvation that could be knowingly won with one clear and simple action: handing us money.
+That’s how we con you: with the sharp thrill of a fuzzy dream of a salvation-path that you can clearly identify (life with our product!) and acquire (buy it!).

 Advertisers more typically offer you this differently convoluted but essentially identical fraud:

 Some piece of physical or intellectual property (or service), which, according to the subtle suggestion made to your deep dark longings, will somehow magically, maybe, worth-a-shot, may-as-well-give-into-the-heady-hoping-lusting-rush provide you with what only Pure Love can give: a consciously-experienced whole-being salvation.
-Such is the typical routes to the same diabolical end we purpose with the strategy laid out above.
+Such is the typical route to the same diabolical end we purpose with the above strategy.
+We’ll approach our quarry from a slightly different hillock, splitting the breeze at a slightly different angle; thundering across the pebbly, downward-sloping dirt with a perhaps different lope — but with the same yellow-fanged, white-spittled sneer-snarl; the same leering downward-slanting, upward-curving eyes; the same thoughtless, cruelly belly-slashing frolic.

 So!
 The victims have glimpsed their fate: let the snaking snake-charming slither-slather pitter-patter salesmanship-is-conmanship begin!

-It remains to be seen whether or not Pure Love can be bought and sold in the realm that WAP tells itself, an infinite reverberation bounded only by those time-proven guides to thought and art: Beauty, Truth, Goodness, Justice, and above all Lovingkindness.
+It remains to be seen whether or not Pure Love can be bought and sold in the realm that Ancient Mariner Press tells itself, an infinite reverberation bounded only by those time-proven guides to thought and art: Beauty, Truth, Goodness, Justice, and above all Lovingkindness.

-However, in the realm subject (at least apparently) to more mundane laws, Pure Love is clearly not a commodity.
+However, in the realm subject (at least apparently) to more mundane laws, Pure Love is no commodity.
 Would you buy the True Good low in the hopes of selling the True Good high?
 Would you name a price for salvation?
 Would you purchase 32 ounces of what is from one perspective a formless infiniti shining through all formed things and from another perspective the totality of every formed thing?
 I say: would you buy 32 ounces of absolute infinite infiniti?
-Of course you couldn’t–selling and buying Pure Love is impossible.
+Of course you couldn’t: selling and buying Pure Love is impossible.
 But even if you could, you shouldn’t.

-Nonetheless and nevertheless for our evermore, we are going to!
+Nonetheless and nevertheless for our evermore, please consider us for all your Pure Love needs!
 That’s right, ladies and gentlemen, leeches and germs, boys and girls, panicked crawdads and soft mudbanks, step right up!
 Come on in!
-Get your genuine one of a kind Pure Love right here at Wandering Albatross Press!
+Get your genuine one of a kind Pure Love right here at Ancient Mariner Press!

 How much? $10.